 FAFSA.
 You and your parent must create separate FSA IDs.
 Be sure to hang on to your log in and password since you will use this for future years when applying for aid or to log in to your account to make any changes.

 FAFSA or by downloading the myStudentAid mobile app.
 Be sure to list

 UW-Stevens Point's school code, 003924, as a recipient of your information.
 You can receive help filing your FAFSA by attending

 College Goal Wisconsin, an event that provides free information and assistance to students and their families who are filling out the Free Application for Federal Student Aid (FAFSA).
-View this video for more information on how to fill out the FAFSA and visit the
+Visit the

-Federal Student Aid YouTube channel for other informational and how to videos.
+Federal Student Aid YouTube channel for informational and how-to videos.

 The deadline to apply for financial aid is typically 1-2 weeks before the last day of your enrollment in the academic year.
 Be aware, we must receive and be able to make a financial aid offer before the last day of your enrollment in a given term.
 However, applying early is your best assurance of receiving aid when you need it.
 See Financial Aid's

 Once the FAFSA is submitted, the student should receive an email confirmation from the Department of Education.
 While you may receive estimated award information from the FAFSA submission, this is not an actual award; it is for informational purposes only.
 You'll have the ability to review your Student Aid Report (SAR) which shows you what you reported is on your FAFSA, some information about the aid for which you may be eligible and your Expected Family Contribution (EFC).
 We recommend logging in to the FAFSA website to review your FAFSA for accuracy and make corrections, if necessary.
 See a sample SAR